-These procedures are not applicable to temporary, part-time, contract or probationary employees except as specified in Section 19.8.
+These procedures are not applicable to temporary, part-time, contract or probationary employees.

 To initiate disciplinary action against a permanent, Civil Service employee, the appointing authority must follow the provisions of Civil Service Rule 18.
 The appointing authority must submit to the employee a written notice of intent to take disciplinary action and file a copy with the Human Resources Division.
 The notice must state specifically the reason(s) for the action and explain the employee's "Skelly" rights of appeal.